netdata/netdata/docs/configure/invite-collaborate.md

 When you're ready to send the new invitations you created, hit the **Send** button.
 Netdata Cloud sends these invitations and moves them to the **Invitations awaiting response** category.

-Your team will receive their invitations momentarily and prompt them to sign in to join your Space.
+Your team will receive their email invitations momentarily with a prompt to sign in to join your Space.

 ## Collaboration with Netdata Cloud